skillcadet/blog/_posts/2025-02-02-Writing-a-faucet-dapp.md

 I log into a server with a public IP address (and a private address on my internal network), create a nginx configuration for http://ant.xd7.org, test my nginx configuration and reload nginx.
 Then I add the public address to DNS and wait a few minutes for the update to be published before starting Certbot to create an HTTPS certificate for my domain.

-Now, I can change the upgraded configuration file to point to my flask backend, check and reload nginx and I can access the faucet at [https://ant.xd7.org](https://ant.xd7.org)!
+Now, I can change the upgraded configuration file to point to my Flask backend, check and reload nginx and I can access the faucet at [https://ant.xd7.org](https://ant.xd7.org)!

 ### Faucet Wallet